If you’re looking to create a content strategy for the upcoming year, you need to plan well in advance.

 Begin thinking now about the kinds of experiences that could work for your startup.

-As you plan your startup’s content strategy for 2018, you should be as prepared as possible.
+As you plan your startup’s content strategy, you should be as prepared as possible.

 By carefully looking at what’s making the biggest waves in the content industry today, you can effectively prepare so you can see massive results.